 - To promote the spirit of hacking, tinkering, and writing code, not only for profit, but for fun.

 - To build quality free software for public good.

 - To build quality free software that specifically empowers people with tools to run their livelihoods and power the economy.

 Industry patrons who have pledged their support.

 Nithin Kamath is the founder of Zerodha, India's largest stock broker, and Rainmatter, a fintech and climate fund.
 While not a developer, he appreciates the importance of FOSS and is a founding member of FOSS United who has pledged his backing to the foundation to fund FOSS projects and organisations.
-He is widely regarded as the world's most handsome stock broker.
+Read more about Nithin on his personal site.